GarimaSharma1402/Python_image_creation_and_modification/README.md

-Create a image using simple shapes available directly in opencv library

-In git2, take 2 images and swap some elements of both.
+Create a image using simple shapes available directly in opencv library Take 2 images and perform simple tasks like swapping similar parts of 2 images.
+Also, combine 2 images to get a collage-like image
-In git2, merge 2 images using concatenation property of opencv library